gaoDean/autolist.nvim/README.md

 - Dot repeat is also available for inverting in normal mode

 `lists`: Configures the list behaviors
-- `preloaded`: This is a list of preloaded lua patterns.
-	- `generic`: This is a *"list group"*, such is the `latex` table just below.
-Each "list group" corresponds to a "list group" in the `filetypes` table explained below.
-	- Inside a "list group", there are definitions for what "list types" this "list group" supports.
-For the "list types", you can have either a preloaded option, which you can use by putting the key for a preloaded option into the *list group*, or a custom lua pattern, which you just type into the list group.
+- Each key in `lists` represents a filetype.
+The value is a table of all the list patterns that the filetype implements.
+- For the pattern, you can:
+	a) choose a preloaded pattern from `config.preloaded_lists`
+	b) modify or create a new pattern in `config.preloaded_lists`
+	c) write your own lua pattern and insert it in place of the preloaded name i.e replace "unordered" with your own pattern
-	- You can see a few preloaded options in the default configuration such as "unordered" and "digit", of which the full set you can find in the #preloaded-lists header.
+- You can see a few preloaded options in the default configuration such as "unordered" and "digit", of which the full set you can find in the `config.preloaded_lists`
-- `filetypes`:
-	- As explained before, each list group inside the `filetypes` table corresponds to a list group inside the `preloaded` table.
-For each list group in `filetypes`, you can put the filetypes that this list group is activated for.
-For example, in the default configuration, the `latex` list group is activated for `tex` files and `plaintex` files.
-	- **IMPORTANT**: You must put the -file name- for the filetype, not the -file extension-.
+- You must put the -file name- for the filetype, not the -file extension-.
 To get the "file name", it is just `:set filetype?` or `:se ft?`.

-`recal_function_hooks`: Configures what functions recalculate the list at the end of their execution.
-In the default config, it will recalculate when it creates a new bullet, and also recalculate when you invert.

 `checkbox`: Configures the options for checkboxes
 - `left`: The pattern for the left checkbox delimiter.